lichendust/souschef/readme.md

 ### Clean

-You can purge the order directory with —
+You can purge the order directory with:

 	souschef clean